 The suite of four programs offered in 2019 focuses on the four key transition points in any management career:

-Talent Management: Gives early career executives a managerial perspective and strengthens their leadership capacity
+Talent Development: Gives early career executives a managerial perspective and strengthens their leadership capacity

 General Management: Helps functional managers/experts acquire a broader business perspective and move up to corporate leadership roles